 Consider getting a flu shot as well as the recommended vaccine for pneumonia (PCV-13) if you haven't already.

-Limit unnecessary exposure to others and keep gatherings to less than 10 people
+Limit unnecessary exposure to others and limit gathering with people outside of your immediate household.

 Try to stay at least six feet away from people while in public places.